Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Variable-Preconditioned Transformed primal--dual method for JKO scheme

 \subsection{Adaptive step-size strategy}

-For the step size of the TPD method \eqref{TPD discrete}, there exists a theoretical upper bound (when $\lambda=\sigma$) to guarantee its convergence \cite{chen2023transformed1,chen2023transformed2}.
-For the semi-implicit-explicit iterative scheme \eqref{semi-VPTPD} of our VPTPD method, the upper bound of the step size should depend on the Lipschitz constant of the smooth part $\nabla \mathcal{J}_h$ under the metric induced by $I_u$ and the conditioner number of $BI_u^{-1}B^{\mathrm{T}}$ under the metric induced by $I_p$ (although we currently do not have a rigorous estimate).
-However, in practice, we can adopt a more flexible adaptive strategy to adjust the step sizes $\lambda$ and $\sigma$ to accelerate the convergence.
+For the step size of the TPD method \eqref{TPD_discrete}, there exists a theoretical upper bound (when $\lambda=\sigma$) to guarantee its convergence \cite{chen2023transformed1,chen2023transformed2}.
+For the semi-implicit-explicit iterative scheme \eqref{semi-VPTPD} of our VPTPD method, the convergence condition on the step sizes should depend on the properties of objective functional $\mathcal{F}_h$ under the metric induces by preconditioners (see Remark~\ref{VPTPD_convergence}).
+In practice, the decoupling transformation and variable preconditioning improve the conditioning of the underlying saddle system, thereby relaxing the step-size constraints and allowing for a more flexible adaptive update of $\lambda$ and $\sigma$ to accelerate convergence.
 Specifically, we propose an adaptive-step strategy for $\lambda$ based on the search directions $\Delta u_{n} = u_{n} - u_{n-1}$ from previous iterates and the convergence monitors defined as follows:

 where $\mathrm{rel}(v_{n+1}) = \frac{\lvert v_{n+1} - v_{n} \rvert}{\lvert v_{n+1} \rvert}$ represents the relative error of variable $v$.
 The idea of the adaptive strategy is to increase the step size $\lambda$ when the search directions of previous two iterations $\Delta u_{n}$ and $\Delta u_{n - 1}$ are sufficiently aligned, and to decrease $\lambda$ when the convergence monitors $(e^{1}, e^{2}, e^{3}, e^{4}, e^{5})$ exhibit an increasing trend.
 Based on these mechanisms, the adaptive step-size strategy is given by: